nielsenjared/nielsenjared.github.io/content/blog/motivation/index.md

 * Failing to create the right kind of focus

+### How Do We Start to Focus?

 Why do we procrastinate?

-According to Barbara Oakley in [A Mind for Numbers](https://amzn.to/2UWpClG), "We procrastinate about things that make us feel uncomfortable."
-Like learning a programming language.
+According to Barbara Oakley, "We procrastinate about things that make us feel uncomfortable."

-How do we improve our ability to focus?
+How do we overcome this discomfort?

-According to Young, the first step to overcoming procrastination is to "recognize when you are procrastinating" and to "start small".
-@TODO ^^

-In [A Mind for Numbers](@TODO), Barbara Oakley offers strategies for preventing procrastination.
+In [A Mind for Numbers](https://amzn.to/2UWpClG), Oakley offers strategies for preventing procrastination.
 The first is to harness your willpower:

 > Unlike procrastination, which is easy to fall into, willpower is hard to come by because it uses a lot of neural resources.
 This means that the _last_ thing you want to do in tackling procrastination is to go around spraying willpower on it like its cheap air freshers.
 You shouldn’t waste willpower on procrastination except when absolutely necessary!

+We can harness our willpower by establishing a routine.
+If you are like most people and your willpower is strongest first thing in the morning, carve out time for study.

+### How Do We Sustain Focus?

 A second strategy proposed by Oakley is to focus on process over product:

 > If you find yourself avoiding certain tasks because they make you uncomfortable, there is a great way to reframe things: Learn to focus on _process_, not _product_.
 The product is what triggers the pain that causes you to procrastinate.
 Instead, you need to focus on the _process_, the small chunks of time you need over days or weeks.

+We can focus on process over product by establishing a routine.
+Build the habit of study.

+### How Do We Create the Right Kind of Focus?

 In [Drive](https://amzn.to/2IcdJnD), Pink outlines **Nine Strategies for Awakening Your Motivation**: